 527 9th Street

 This early elevator building was erected in 1892 by B.H.
 Warder, a wealthy Ohio manufacturer of farm implements, who moved to Washington to invest in real estate.
 He intended to use the building as offices, apartments, and stores.
-The Warder Building was built in 1892 and Nicholas T. Haller was the architect.
-The buidling housed Haller's office, many patent agents, labor unions and the DC Communist Party during 1940s.
-It is 6 stories of brick with an arcaded base, horizontally banded upper floors, and Romanesque Revival detail.
-The iron cage elevator and intereriors remain intact.
+The Warder Building was designed by architect Nicholas T. Haller and built in 1892.
+The building housed Haller's office in addition to those of several patent agents, labor unions, and the DC Communist Party during the 1940s.